Waftab/giphy/README.md

 ### Day 2 Goal 2: Add a click handler so the API request can use inputted data

 - [x ] Write a click handler for the "Searc" button and move your fetch request into the body
-- [ ] Declare a variable to save the user's input
+- [x ] Declare a variable to save the user's input
-- [ ] Use string interpolation to update the request URL in your fetch request so a gif from the user's search term displays when the button is clicked
+- [ x] Use string interpolation to update the request URL in your fetch request so a gif from the user's search term displays when the button is clicked

 ### Wrap